 Use a three-phase supply line.
 A 1.75 inch (45 mm) diameter access hole for the input supply is located on the upper left case back next to the input access door.
+Connect L1, L2, L3 and ground according to the Input Supply Connection Diagram decal located on the inside of the input access door or refer to Figure A.1 on the following page.

-(K1761-1) FIGURE A.1 - CONNECTION DIAGRAM ON CONNECTION/INPUT ACCESS DOOR
+FIGURE A.1 - CONNECTION DIAGRAM ON CONNECTION/INPUT ACCESS DOOR